Nursing home: Considerations

 When looking into nursing homes, consider what activities and/or medical needs patients one would need from the nursing home.
-Also consider finances, such as medical insurance and personal funds.
+Finances, such as medical insurance and personal funds.
 Ensure the nursing home is properly licensed and has qualified staff.
-If time allows, visit the nursing home in person to receive a walk through of the facility and if given the opportunity to speak with a guest or family member of guest, ask about their experience thus far.
+Consider he environment provided by the facility; odors, cleanliness.
+Along with the patient to staff ratio, family involvement and approach of staff.
+If time allows, visit the nursing home in person to receive a walk through of the facility and if given the opportunity to speak with a guest.

 Staff

-Nursing home employees are all required to be licensed or uphold a certificate in the state of which they work.
+In the United States, nursing home employees are all required to be licensed or uphold a certificate in the state of which they work.
 In most facilities, nursing homes are required to provide enough staff to adequately care for residents.
-In the U.S., for instance, nursing homes must have at least one registered nurse (RN) available for at least 8 straight hours a day throughout the week, and at least one licensed practical nurse (LPN) on duty 24 hours a day.
+In the US, for instance, nursing homes must have at least one registered nurse (RN) available for at least 8 straight hours a day throughout the week, and at least one licensed practical nurse (LPN) on duty 24 hours a day.
 Direct care nursing home employees usually include registered nurses, licensed practical nurses, social workers, certified nursing assistants, and physical therapists, amongst others.

 Medical staff

 Nurses

 Nursing homes require assessment and monitoring of residents by a registered nurse (RN) who is typically required to have between two and six years of education.
 The RN's job duties include implementing care plans, administering medications, recording and maintaining accurate reports for each resident, monitoring and recording medical changes, and providing direction to the nursing assistants and licensed practical nurses (LPN).
-RNs are not required to choose a specialization.
-To gain recognition as a specialized nurse professional, RNs typically need education in their specialized field, and further experience through clinical practices.
-LPNs are typically required to have a year of training before working with any patients.
+This is referred to as a head nurse or charge nurse for the unit.
+RNs are not required to choose a specialization, but to gain recognition as a specialized nurse professional, RNs typically need education in their specialized field, and further experience through clinical practices.

+Licensed Practical Nurse

+Typically an LPN is working under the supervision of an RN, and often LPNs are typically required to have a year of training before working with any patients.
 The LPN monitors residents' well-being and administers treatments and medications, such as dressing wounds and dispensing prescribed drugs.
 LPNs are responsible for patients' direct bed care and carry out a daily routine.
+There are also some restrictions for an LNP when providing care.
+Some of them are providing medications through an IV, prescription of medication, diagnosing any type of medical condition, and coming up with care plans.
+Considering these limitations, caring for more complicated patients might become harder for an LPN.